canonical-ols/conn-check/README.rst

 You can then use this output to generate your environments firewall rules (e.g. with `EC2 security groups`, `OpenStack Neutron`, `iptables` etc.).

+``conn-check-convert-fw`` is a utility that does just this, it accepts multiple firewall rule YAML files, merges/de-dupes them, and outputs commands for AWS, Openstack Neutron, OpenStack Nova (client), and iptables.

+It is designed for this workflow:

+ * On each host you run conn-check from, you run ``conn-check-export-fw`` to generate a YAML file containing egress firewall rules.
+ * Each of these files is transfered to a host with the correct DNS entries for the egress hosts.
+ * On this host ``conn-check-convert-fw`` is run to generate a set of commands for your firewall.
+ * These commands are audited by a human / possibly merged with other rules, such as adding ingress rules, and then run to update your environment's firewall.

 Building wheels
 ---------------